 Is your partner charming, deceptive, manipulative and possibly dangerous?
 You may have fallen into the trap of a narcissistic sociopath.
+Many women would run, but you don’t want to.
 Is there a way to make it work?

 Have you fallen in love with a charming person who you have caught cheating on you multiple times with multiple people, but with very good excuses for doing so?
 Or, who you have found to cheat others financially with no remorse?
 It is just possible that he or she is a narcissistic sociopath.
 This is a type of lifelong personality disorder which is not going to respond to traditional methods for working on relationships.

 These people are masters of manipulation and persuasion.
 They have no remorse, and so continue to do whatever they want.
 They also have no empathy and cannot understand why you get so upset at their behavior.
 If you catch them in a lie, they will tell you another lie to explain why they told the first lie.
 Proving to them how you know they are lying will just result in teaching them how to better hide their lies the next time around.
 Confrontation does not result in behavior change.

 They are in a relationship with you for one reason only–whatever practical thing they are getting out of it.
 They are not there for you or for your children.
 They could kill the children or you, if necessary, while getting a certain thrill out of it and not shedding a tear.
 Commonly they live with and even marry someone for the money.
 Because of this, naive, trusting, kindly people with money are likely to be targeted by them for marriage.
 They can usually manipulate such people for a long time, while continuing to live the lifestyle they choose.

 How they handle marital conflict